HDFGroup/cve_hdf5/cvefiles/CVE_files.md

 ## Notes
 * [Cisco Talos](https://talosintelligence.com/vulnerability_reports) does not provide proof-of-concept files.
 * Vulnerabilities marked `GIF` involve the gif2h5 tool.
 A configuration option can be used to prevent building the GIF tools.

+1. The Mitre link points to an HDF5 GitHub issue that contains a text file instead of an HDF5 poc file.
+2. CVE-2018-11207 and CVE-2018-15673 are duplicate issues for the same underlying issue.